Antipodes of monoidal decomposition spaces: Preliminaries: monoidal decomposition spaces and their incidence bialgebras

 Like in \cite{GKT1, GKT2, GKT3}, we work with simplicial $\infty$-groupoids, since it is the natural generality of the theory.
 However, our results belong to combinatorics, where the examples of interest are merely simplicial groupoids or even simplicial sets (such as the nerve of a poset).
 The reader may safely substitute `groupoid' or `set' for the word `$\infty$-groupoid' throughout.
 This is the viewpoint taken in \cite{GKT:combinatorics}, which may serve as an introduction.

 \paragraph{Linear functors and spans.} Denote by $\infGrpd$ the $\infty$-category of $\infty$-groupoids.
-A functor between slices $\infGrpd_{/I} \to \infGrpd_{/J}$ is called {\em linear} if it is given by a span
+A functor between slices $F: \infGrpd_{/I} \to \infGrpd_{/J}$ is called {\em linear}~\cite[\S 2]{GKT:HLA} if it is given by a span

-by pullback along $p$ (denoted $p^*$) followed by composition with $q$ (denoted $q_!$).
+by pullback along $p$ (denoted $p^*$) followed by composition with $q$ (denoted $q_!$), i.e. $F = q_! \circ p^*$.
 The $\infty$-groupoid $M$ itself plays the role of an $(I\times J)$-indexed matrix.
 Crucially, composition of linear functors is given by taking pullback like this:

 the objective version of matrix multiplication.
 We denote by $\LIN$ the $\infty$-category of slices of $\infGrpd$ and linear functors.
 In suitably finite situations, one can take homotopy cardinality of slices and linear functors to obtain vector spaces and linear maps (see for examples the Appendix of \cite{GKT:combinatorics}).